 University Admission Advising

-All CELOP students have access to University Admission Advising and can work with CELOP’s Academic Advisor on applications for admission to Boston University and other universities in the United States.
+CELOP students in specific programs have access to University Admission Advising and can work with CELOP’s Academic Advisors on applications for admission to Boston University and other universities in the United States.
+The eligible programs are:

 The Academic Advisor will help you succeed and get accepted to the right university for you.
 Get help with: